-Outside of Baba Homecare, Kijin enjoys cooking for their partner, reading, and spending time outside with their beloved dog Stanley.
+Outside of Baba Homecare, Kiyoshi enjoys cooking for their partner, reading, and spending time outside with their beloved dog Stanley.

 *We are indebted to author and leader Reverend Tricia Hersey and her writings on Rest as Resistance to capitalism and white supremacy.
 Please check out her blog and book!